-Nolensville, for example, lies between Nashville and Murfreesboro.
-With prices that tend to be a little more affordable, it’s a great place to start your search.
+For example, Smyrna, for example, lies between Nashville and Murfreesboro.
+It’s a great place to start your search, with prices that tend to be a little more affordable at a median house price of $420,000.

 Those who prefer a small-town vibe might consider Townsend.
 Counted among the three “gateways” to the Smoky Mountains, it offers a picturesque and peaceful setting for those who are looking for a close-knit community and plenty of opportunities for outdoor adventure.

 Townsend is only 45 minutes from Knoxville, which means you can enjoy this smaller community without sacrificing access to a major urban center.

 Kingsport is only 5 miles south of the Virginia border, where it is part of Tennessee’s growing Sullivan County.
 You’ll find plenty of outdoor activities, thanks to easy access to national and state parks, along with stunning lakes.

 What earns Kingsport a place on our list is the relatively low cost of living, which is helping to attract a growing number of residents to this Tennessee city.